 Emergency Contraceptive pills are stocked by all major pharmacy chains, but be sure to phone ahead to make sure EC is available in your pharmacy.
 You will no longer have to ask the pharmacist for EC, it will now be on store shelves.

 There is now another form of emergency contraception pill.
 It is not a hormone and only available by prescription.
 It is approved for use up to 5 days after unprotected sex or contraception failure.
-This one-pill regimen is a progestin hormone that prevents pregnancy by preventing the release of an egg (ovulation) for up to 5 days; this is important because sperm cells can live for as long as 5 days in a woman’s reproductive system. ella may also work by changing the uterine lining to prevent a fertilized egg from attaching to the wall of the womb (implantation).
+This one-pill regimen reduces the risk of pregnancy by interacting with the progesterone receptor and preventing the release of an egg (ovulation) for up to 5 days; this is important because sperm cells can live for as long as 5 days in a woman’s reproductive system. ella may also work by changing the uterine lining to prevent a fertilized egg from attaching to the wall of the womb (implantation).
 A prescription is necessary for women of any age.
 Pregnancy must be ruled out before the medication may be taken.

 Call 855-5001 for details or to ask questions.